Science Explains Why Kids That Play Well Thrive

 When there’s too much unmediated reality, or trauma, coming into the child’s world, they temporarily shut down, and this shunts the natural capacity for play.
 “Spontaneous exploration, curiosity and integration get sidelined and are instead replaced with hard vigilance, an overtaxed survival instinct that doesn’t allow the child enough freedom and relaxation to be playful,” Alcée says.
 “In addition, the child loses the capacity to bring words or symbols to what their experience is, and so it goes offline as if it really isn’t there.”

 The lack of play has consequences.
 Bergen notes that when imaginative play especially is put on hold, we can expect perspective-taking, abstract thought, problem-solving, language development, and academic skills all to be retarded.
-A recent study, published in PLoS One, found social play not only enhances children’s joy in learning and teachers’ enjoyment of teaching, it reduces bullying and peer ostracism.
+A recent study, published in the journal PLoS One, found social play not only enhances children’s joy in learning and teachers’ enjoyment of teaching, it reduces bullying and peer ostracism.
 Quality play for kids takes a crucial role in a wide variety of cognitive and social development.

 Fortunately, there’s a solve for kids whose play has been thwarted by trauma or outside influences: More play.
 Although their capacity for it is damaged by trauma, play is an important tool to help traumatized kids heal.
 “Play can be particularly important for children who have been exposed to toxic stress,” Yalow says.
 “Development of executive function skills can help build resilience, and play can be used to develop these essential life skills.”